 CV or Curriculum Vitae and resume both are marketing documents and have similar purposes, in that they represent the applicant professionally and provide key and precised information about their education, experience and personal qualities.

-A relevant, well-written and neat resume could best assist in funding search funds.
+A relevant, well-written and neat resume could best assist in scholarship search funds.
 Many scholarships’ providers ask students to include a resume for a scholarship.
 That should outline their personal accomplishments.
 Even if there is not tons of experience, student can still put together a solid resume by keeping it truthful, accurate, relevant and organised.

 CV and resume differ in terms of their use, format and length.
 CV is a two or more pages resume typically used for an academic, research or fellowship search.

 A scholarship CV should be written purposely.
-A CV for scholarship should demonstrate the suitability of a student for the opportunity by including relevant information.
+A CV for scholarship should demonstrate the suitability of a student for the scholarship by including relevant information.
 A CV for scholarship is a vital piece of information that highlights your academic qualifications and achievements, your future career goal and any other relevant information that could help you to get a scholarship.

 Resumes are typically limited one sheet of paper (front and back) on the other hand CV will require several pages of information to completely draft one’s accomplishments and experiences.
 Well-constructed scholarship CV will often minimally include: a cover statement or statement of research interest, academic background, publications information, research experiences, teaching experience, services done, awards and honors.